Say My Name (Breaking Bad): Production

 The episode was written and directed by Thomas Schnauz and aired on AMC on August 26, 2012.

 This episode marks the final Breaking Bad appearance of Mike Ehrmantraut (Jonathan Banks) as a series regular.
 Show creator Vince Gilligan talked about Mike's death and why it was one of his favorite moments of the series:

 In season 5A, as we call it, the character of Mike gets brought down by Walt in a moment that Walt himself I don't think sees coming, and it's just a sad moment, beautifully written and directed by one of my oldest friends, a writer named Thomas Schnauz, who I've known since NYU film school, and in his first professional directing gig he just did a fantastic job with that episode and that scene.

-Banks claimed Mike's death did not surprise him because he always believed the character would die at some point.
+Banks said Mike's death did not surprise him because he always believed the character would die at some point.
 Banks reprised his role as Mike Ehrmantraut in Better Call Saul and El Camino.